sustrik/250bpm/blog:163/blog.md

 A large part of the People's Party of the canton of Bern, including seventeen members of the cantonal parliament, therefore joins the new BDP party.
 Similar scenario plays out in the canton of Glarus.

-Blocher announces that from now on, the People's Party will be pursuing opposition politics.
+Blocher announces that from now on, People's Party will be pursuing opposition politics.
 In the Swiss context, it means trying to sabotage the government by referenda.

 When Samuel Schmid resigns from the Federal Council in 2008, SVP nominates Christoph Blocher again.
 However, it is immediately clear that he has not chance of winning.
 What's worse, SP tries to pull the same trick again: They nominate Hansjörg Walter, a moderate SVP politician from canton Thurgau and the president of Swiss Farmers' Union.

-After the first round of voting with no candidate getting the majority, the party, scared, pulls out Christoph Blocher.
+After the first round of voting where no candidate gets the majority, the party, scared, pulls out Christoph Blocher.
 The party president, Ueli Maurer, is nominated instead.
 But he's not seen as any more moderate than Blocher himself and many fear that with Maurer, the entire Blocher story would repeat anew.

-In the second round of voting the moderate candidate gets two more votes than Maurer does and misses the absolute majority by a single vote.
+In the second round of voting the moderate candidate gets two more votes than Maurer does and needs only a single additional vote to get the absolute majority.

-The president of SVP group in the parliament addresses the collegium and begs them in the name of Christoph Blocher (to everyone's amusement) to vote for Maurer.
+The president of SVP parliamentary faction addresses the deputies and begs them in the name of Christoph Blocher (to everyone's amusement) to vote for Maurer.

-Finally, in the third round, Maurer gets one vote more than his countercandidate and wins the election.
+Finally, in the third round, Maurer wins the election by a single vote.

 It has to be said that Maurer, unlike Blocher, has grown into the position and turned out to be an acceptable federal councilor.

 In 2011, after new elections, the People's Party once again tries to take advantage of the Magic Formula and gain the second seat in government.
-They want to replace Widmer-Schlumpf, who is now in a different party, by their own candidate (not by Blocher).
-Nevertheless, when deputies are given a choice between two traditions, the tradition of the Magic Formula and the tradition of never de-electing incumbent councilors, they decide to prefer the second principle and re-elect Widmer-Schlupf.
+They want to replace Widmer-Schlumpf, who is now a member of a different party, by their own candidate (not by Blocher).
+Nevertheless, when deputies are given a choice between two traditions, the tradition of the Magic Formula and the tradition of never de-electing incumbent councilors, they decide to prefer the latter principle and re-elect Widmer-Schlupf.

-When People's Party gets its all time best numbers in the elections in 2015 (29,4%) and Widmer-Schlupf's new Conservative-Democratic Party only 4%, the councilor resigns voluntarily.
-But People's Party decides to play the card of national cohesion rather then taking a risk of nominating Blocher again.
+When People's Party gets its all time best numbers in the elections in 2015 (29,4%) and Widmer-Schlupf's new Conservative-Democratic Party only 4%, the councilor voluntarily resigns.
+People's Party decides to play the card of national cohesion rather then taking a risk of nominating Blocher again.
 One of the three candidates is from the French and another from the Italian-speaking part of Switzerland.
 Finally, Guy Parmelin, a relatively moderate candidate from the canton of Vaud, is elected.

 The concordance, after twelve years of troubles, becomes fully operational again.